HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   )
 }}

-We see that WebP is the dominante usage across `<picture>` elements, followed by PNG and JPG is only 4.83% of `<picture>` usage.
+We see that WebP is the dominant usage across `<picture>` elements, followed by PNG and JPG is only 4.83% of `<picture>` usage.

-<p class="note">Note our crawler crawls as Chrome which supports WebP, but if using anoither browser which does not support this then you will see different results.</p>
+<p class="note">Note our crawler crawls as Chrome which supports WebP, but if using another browser which does not support this then you will see different results.</p>

 Here is an example of the markup syntax that could be used to offer multiple format variants: